 Our rate has since climbed to $13.61 an hour, across 20.5 hours.
 So what changed?

 The tides turned when we began reading Swagbucks tutorials on reddit (this is a good one).
 We learned about which tasks generated the highest returns, and how to stack bonuses to maximize our earnings.
-However, this only upped our hourly to about $8 per hour.
+This alone upped our hourly to over $8 per hour.

 It’s when we discovered how to take advantage of offer walls that things really took off.
-See, Swagbucks partners with a bunch of third-parties, many of which provide offers on a variety of services and goods.
+Swagbucks partners with a bunch of third-party sites, many of which provide offers on a variety of services and goods.
 Some offers are free to take advantage of, merely requiring that you click on a link or complete the registration process.
 These usually don’t earn much, but occasionally do.

 Others ask that you try a paid service or download a game that has real-money transactions.
 Initially, we steered clear, as our purpose was to make money, not spend it.
 However, there are times when Swagbucks will refund more than your investment.
 For instance, you might have to subscribe to a service for $25, but Swagbucks will pay you 4,000 SB ($40) to complete the offer, resulting in a net gain of $15.
 Recognizing these is a key component of success.

 From the detective’s desk: Sometimes you can earn Swagbucks by opening financial accounts.
 In that case, you technically don’t spend anything, because the funds are still yours.
 Just be sure to research the company, and always read the fine print for hidden fees.

 In total, we have now earned $304.07 on Swagbucks. $25 was spent on services, so the net is $279.07.
 Here’s a breakdown:

 Notice that more than half of our earnings originated from Discovering Deals (offers), and barely 1/10th from surveys.

 Swagbucks sign-up code: Earn up to 1300 Swagbucks free